cert-manager/cert-manager/README.md

 ### how kube-lego works

-As soon as the kube-lego daemon is running, it will look for ingress resources that have this annotation:
+As soon as the kube-lego daemon is running, it will create a user account with LetsEncrypt, make a service resource, and look for ingress resources that have this annotation:

 ```yaml
 metadata: